Greyd-Suite/greyd-wp/README.md

 ## Copyright

 Greyd WP, (C) 2024 Greyd GmbH.
-The Greyd Theme is distributed under the terms of the [GNU GPLv2 or later](http://www.gnu.org/licenses/gpl-2.0.html)
+The Greyd WP theme is distributed under the terms of the [GNU GPLv2 or later](http://www.gnu.org/licenses/gpl-2.0.html)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by